 For readers who are not Houston lawyers, a little background.
 South Texas College of Law is a private law school located in downtown Houston.
-It recently changed its name to Houston College of Law.
-The nearby University of Houston promptly sued Houston College of Law for trademark infringement, claiming that the new name is likely to be confused with the public University of Houston, which has its own law school.
+It changed its name to Houston College of Law.
+The nearby University of Houston promptly sued Houston College of Law for trademark infringement, claiming that the new name was likely to be confused with the public University of Houston, which has its own law school.

 Shortly after being sued, Houston College of Law received a gift: this opinion from the Eleventh Circuit Court of Appeals holding that there was no likelihood of confusion between “Florida International University” and “Florida National University.”
 Houston College of Law argued that this Florida case provided a “blueprint” for the Houston case.
 However, the University of Houston argued that the Florida case had significantly different facts.

 Watching this hearing was more educational than attending any trademark litigation seminar.
 Among a host of intriguing issues raised, these stood out:

 1. What is the Name of the Law School at the University of Houston?